chrisspencer1013/NHacks_Android/README.md

 The event that occurs when you click a button is an `onClick` event, which means we will use an `OnClickListener` to listen for this event. *(If this seems like a bit of a leap in logic, you are kinda right.
 In the real world, you'd likely be looking though documentation and googling to find out what information you need.)*

 For this we will use an interface. similar to inheritance (`extends`), but different.
-TODO
+Back to google!
+Stack overflow is also an incredible resource!

+Just in case, here's a good link: https://stackoverflow.com/questions/10839131/implements-vs-extends-when-to-use-whats-the-difference

 ```java
 public class MainActivity extends AppCompatActivity implements View.OnClickListener